 - 7.58 Central Southport incorporates the Seafront, the main retail and cultural area, Southport College, and adjacent areas.
 The area is both the main retail centre in Sefton, and a regional tourism centre. - 7.59 Central Southport also contains an impressive historic environment and important parks and open spaces along the seafront.
-The Seafront area is in proximity to the Sefton Coast, which is of international nature conservation importance. - 7.60 Central Southport is covered by two separate Local Plan policies.
+The Seafront area is in proximity to the Sefton Coast, which is of international nature conservation importance. - 7.60 Central Southport is covered by two three separate specific Local Plan policies.
 The Southport Central Area policy (ED7) addresses the parts of the centre south east of the Promenade.
 The area to the north west of the Promenade is dealt with by the Southport Seafront policy (policy ED8).
-The Tourism in Sefton policy (ED5) provides a strategic approach to tourism in Southport.
+The redevelopment of a 16.4ha site on Marine Drive is subject to the Marine Park policy (ED8A).
+The Tourism in Sefton policy (ED5) also provides a strategic approach to tourism in Southport.